LorenFrankLab/spyglass/docs/src/misc/database_management.md

 ### Privileges

 DataJoint schemas correspond to MySQL databases.
-Priveleges are managed by schema/database prefix.
+Privileges are managed by schema/database prefix.

 - `SELECT` privileges allow users to read, write, and delete data.